iltommi/qdb-documentation/source/concepts/distribution.rst

 The persistence layer is able to recover from write failures, which means that one write error will not compromise all the data on a node.
 It is also possible to make sure write are synced to disks (see :doc:`../reference/wrpmed`).

 Data persistence enables a node to fully recover from a failure and should be considered for production environments.
-Its impact on performance is neglible for *read-mostly* hives.
+Its impact on performance is negligible for *read-mostly* hives.

 Unstable state
 -----------------